 Stephanie has been with Wolf River Veterinary Clinic for four years.
 She is a graduate of both UW-River Falls and MATC with a bachelor’s degree in animal science and an associate’s degree in veterinary technology.
 Stephanie is also a program coordinator for our S.A.F.E. program.
 Her passion and dedication for these animals continually shines through year after year.
 She particularly enjoys helping pets find loving forever homes.
-In 2016 eight dogs and fifty one cats have found new homes through the program.
-In her spare time Stephanie likes to play with her animals, go to movies, play table top games, play video games and spend time with loved ones.
+In her spare time, she enjoys going to movies, playing table top games, playing video games and spending time with loved ones.
 She shares her home with her wife, mother-in-law, six cats, three dogs, two parrots, a gecko and occasional foster pets.